Down By the Sally Gardens

 by William Butler Yeats (1865-1939)

 This has been set to music and often recorded.
-Here, for example, are the versions by Alfred Deller, Richard Dyer-Bennet, Tommy Makem, and John McCormack.
+Here, for example, is John McCormack’s rendition.
+And Clannad‘s.
+And Alfred Deller‘s.
+And, finally, Richard Dyer-Bennet‘s.

 Down by the salley gardens my love and I did meet;